Breword/tmux/Installing.md

 ### From version control

-Building tmux from Git requires a C compiler, autoconf, automake and pkg-config to be installed.
+Building tmux from Git has the same dependencies as building from tarball plus also autoconf and automake.
 Building is the same as from a tarball except first the configure script must be generated.
 To install into `/usr/local`:

 ~~~~
 tar -zxf tmux-*.tar.gz